HeinreichMorphine/musicsocial/recommenderservice.md

 1. A user visits the "Discovery" page in the MusicSocial application.
 2. The `DiscoveryController` in Laravel calls the `RecommendationService`.
 3. The `RecommendationService` sends a GET request to the `/recommendations/<user_id>` endpoint on the Python service.
-4. The Python service queries the database for user interaction data, predicts the best recommendations, and returns a list of `share_id`s.
+4. The Python service queries the database for user interaction data, predicts the best recommendations, and returns a list of `song_id`s.
 5. The Laravel application then displays these shares to the user.

 ## 3. Installation and Setup